Woett/Smallest-missing-denominator-data/README.md

 # Smallest missing denominator data

 In this repository one can find certificates for certain unit fraction decompositions of $1$, and Python code to verify these decompositions.
+These data and certificates are used in our paper: <a href="https://arxiv.org/abs/2512.22083">arXiv:2512.22083</a>.

 More precisely, for every integer $2 \leq m \leq 432$ we exhibit pairwise distinct positive integers $n_1,\dots,n_t$ with $t \leq 41$ such that $1=\frac1{n_1}+\cdots+\frac1{n_t}$, and where $m$ occurs as one of the denominators.